 The phase explore the unusual is a broad description that nods to my traveling past and future, the content of this blog, and whatever it is that drives you to be better with money.
 It’s also a reference to a post I wrote about an Earnest Hemingway quote, one of my all-time favorites.

 Live the full life of the mind, exhilarated by new ideas, intoxicated by the romance of the unusual.

 This blog has pushed me to explore the unusual.
-Instead of watching TV every night, I ditched cable and decided to explore the opportunity of earning money online through creating a blog and writing.
+Instead of watching TV every night, I ditched cable and decided to explore the opportunity of earning money online by creating a blog and writing.
 It was a mystery to me when I started.
 Success was a long-shot.

 A byproduct of this platform is I can help thousands of readers to make better decisions with their money.
-That was admittedly not my goal at the onset of this project, but it’s become a driving factor of its continuance.
+That was, admittedly, not my goal at the onset of this project, but it’s become a driving factor of its continuance.

 Writing every week about money can get exhausting and stale.
 When I freshen things up with something unusual, it helps me to stay motivated.
 Sometimes I fail and write something lame.
 But that’s part of being a blogger.

 Hopefully, one of the reasons you read my blog is because it’s a little unusual, as far as personal finance and investing blogs go.